Learning Optimal Prescriptive Trees from Observational Data

-It can be shown that if $\mu$ (resp.\ either $\mu$ or $\nu$) are known, a depth one tree trained according to formulations~\eqref{eq:flow_reg} (resp.\ \eqref{eq:robust}) in Examples~\ref{ex:example1} and~\ref{ex:example2} will be optimal out-of-sample, provided the number of samples in the data is sufficiently large.
-In this section, we go one step further and demonstrate that, under mild conditions, the tree returned by our optimal MIO formulations~\eqref{eq:flow_reg}, \eqref{eq:robust}, and~\eqref{eq:robust} modified as in Section~\ref{section:dm_formulation} will converge almost surely to an optimal tree (in terms of out-of-sample treatment assignment).
+It can be shown that, \newsa{for the data presented in Examples~\ref{ex:example1} and~\ref{ex:example2}, if $\mu$ and/or $\nu$ are known, a depth one tree trained according to formulations~\eqref{eq:robust},~\eqref{eq:ipw_mio}, and~\eqref{eq:dm_mio} will be optimal out-of-sample,} provided the number of samples in the data is sufficiently large.
+In this section, we go one step further and demonstrate that, under \newsa{suitable} conditions \newpv{on the historical data generation process and the estimators}, \newsa{the tree returned by our optimal MIO formulations~\eqref{eq:robust},~\eqref{eq:ipw_mio}, and~\eqref{eq:dm_mio} will converge almost surely to an optimal tree.}

 We introduce some notation to help formalize our claim.
-We let $\Pi_d$ denote the set of tree-based policies of maximum depth~$d$.
 For any tree based policy $\pi \in \Pi_d$, define